K-Winkles/EDSA-Traffic-Analysis-and-Visualization/README.md

 1. Line name fix
 2. Fix scatter plot for overall traffic data since they overlap
 3. Import global libraries since other local imports are redundant
+4. Streamline other functions since other snippets repeat themselves